histoire-dev/histoire/docs/reference/config.md

 ## `plugins`

 Array of plugins.
-Learn more about them [here](../guide/plugins.md).
+Learn more about [official plugins](../guide/plugins/official.md) and [how to develop them](../guide/plugins/development.md).

 ```ts
 import { HstNuxt } from '@histoire/plugin-nuxt'